 Use: Open "pricing-tiers-2026.pdf" in this Project and tell me what it says about discounts.

-Naming the file by exact filename triggers a filename-keyword path that bypasses pure vector similarity.
-Usually solves 70% of these cases.
+Naming the file by its exact filename triggers the keyword side of hybrid retrieval and bypasses pure vector similarity.
+This resolves the majority of “I don’t see it” cases.

 Step 2: Paraphrase using vocabulary from the document